brochadoluis/android/README.md

 # Android Projects

 A repository with android projects for the purpose of learning android and kotlin.
-The projects in this repository are not mine, I am following an course from Udemy.
+Disclaimer: The projects in this repository are not mine, I am following an course from Udemy.

 ## Dinner Decider